assembl/assembl/doc/new_class.rst

 All model classes should inherit :py:class:`assembl.lib.sqla.BaseOps` (as ``Base``), and many will also inherit :py:class:`assembl.models.DiscussionBoundBase`, which means that they exist within the context of a discussion.
 Classes that represent information that can be deleted while leaving a trace of their existence will also inherit :py:class:`assembl.lib.history_mixin.TombstonableMixin`, and classes that can have a snapshot taken before modification will inherit :py:class:`assembl.lib.history_mixin.HistoryMixin`.

-We will take :py:class:`assembl.models.Document` as a fairly typical example.
+We will take :py:class:`assembl.models.attachment.Document` as a fairly typical example.

 ORM mapping
 -----------